SinTan1729/chhoto-url/docs/INSTALLATION.md

 ## Using `docker compose` (Recommended method)

-There is a sample `compose.yaml` file in this repository.
-It contains everything needed for a basic install.
-The OCI image itself is built with a GitHub action (starting from version 6.2.6), and you can [check the workflow for yourself](../.github/workflows/docker-release.yml) and confirm that it's indeed built from source and nothing silly is going on.
+The repository includes a [sample `compose.yaml` file](../deploy/compose.yaml).
+It contains everything needed for a basic deployment.
+Starting with version 6.2.6, OCI images are built by a GitHub Actions workflow.
+You can [check the workflow for yourself](../.github/workflows/docker-release.yml) to make sure that nothing silly is going on.

 The container images come in two flavors.
-The default one is made from scratch, and is as light as possible.
-The tags with `-alpine` suffix are built on top of alpine, so are a little bit larger.
-But they have the basic UNIX tools for debugging, so might be worth using in case you want to play around with the image.
+The default image is built from [`scratch`](https://hub.docker.com/_/scratch), and is as light as possible.
+The tags with the `-alpine` suffix are built on top of [`alpine`](https://hub.docker.com/_/alpine).
+These images are slightly larger, but include basic Unix tools that can be useful for debugging or for inspecting the container interactively.
+The `dev` tags are always built on top of `alpine` and are intended for testing only; **do not use these for production workloads.** The tags `latest` and `scratch` are synonymous, as are `latest-alpine` and `alpine`.

-The `dev` tags are always built on top of alpine.
-All of these images are available both on the Docker Hub (recommended) and GHCR, except the `dev` builds which are only available on GHCR.
-All of these images are available for `linux/amd64`, `linux/arm64`, `linux/arm/v7`, and `linux/riscv64` architectures on Linux.
-These should also work just fine with `podman`, or any other container engine supporting OCI images.
+All of these images are available both on the Docker Hub (recommended) and GHCR, except for `dev` builds, which are published only to GHCR.
+They are built for Linux on the `linux/amd64`, `linux/arm64`, `linux/arm/v7`, and `linux/riscv64` architectures.
+The images should also work with Podman and other OCI-compatible container engines.

-You can use the [provided compose file](../deploy/compose.yaml) as a base, modifying it as needed.
+You can use the provided `compose` file as a base, modifying it as needed.
 Run it with

 ```
 docker compose up -d